jamesthewicked88/modlists/README.md

 Log into Nexus Mods

--For Nexus Mod installation-
+- For Nexus Mod installation -

-Change the installation location to your Cyberpunk2079 Project Liberation Folder C:\Wabbajack\Cyberpunk2079
+Change the installation location to your Cyberpunk2079 Project Liberation Folder
+- C:\Wabbajack\Cyberpunk2079 -
-Change the downloads location to your Wabbajack Downloads Folder C:\Wabbajack\WabbajackDownloads
+Change the downloads location to your Wabbajack Downloads Folder
+- C:\Wabbajack\WabbajackDownloads -

 From the main page, click on browse lists and tick non featured lists, then click on install from disk Navigate to you \Wabbajack\Wabbajack folder and select Cyberpunk2079ProjectLiberation.wabbajack